f-rivo/SC17_Developer_Lab/WRAP_UP.md

 ## Wrap-Up and Next Steps

-You have successfully completed the SC17 Xilinx Developer Lab.
-Congratulations!
+It is now time the wrap-up this lab.
 Please now follow these steps to close your RDP session and stop your instance.

+### Stopping your instance

 * Click the 'X' icon in your RDP client window.